-In my vibrational therapy work, this means that I will typically tone on notes that are lower than and outside of standard Western tuning.
+In my vibrational therapy work, this means that I will often tone on notes that do not match standard tuning.
 This has some parallels with the slightly lower 432 Hertz frequency and what some see as its virtues as a “lost” standard for tuning.
-I do not personally believe that 432 is the whole answer, nor is any exact Hertz frequency as starting point.
-I believe that what is “lost” has more to do frequency ratios between intervals and that it can be restored/resumed (not sure which word is best) by shifting away from a dependence on equal temperament in tuning.
+I do not personally believe that 432 is the whole answer, nor is any exact Hertz frequency as a required starting point.
+I believe that what is “lost” has more to do frequency ratios between intervals, and I believe that it can be “found” or rediscovered by our shifting away from such a strong dependence on equal temperament for tuning.

 Once I have begun toning or singing Light Language, I find that I often release into the flow such that I don’t really pay attention to the pitch of every note unless there is a particular portion of the transmission that strikes my curiosity or that I want to remember for reference afterward.
-I am more likely to pay attention to the scales I’m moving in and how/if they relate to a particular key signature.
-Sometimes there isn’t really a relation or it is minimal.
+I am more likely to pay attention to the scales I’m moving in and how/if they relate to any key signature.
+Sometimes there really is no relation.
 The musical aspects of Light Language are not bound to rules of music, music theory, or any other methods we currently use on a mental level for relating to the phenomenon of music.

 If you are musically oriented in any way, feel free to bring any of this up with me or ask questions.
 I love to discuss it and find that the exchange is beneficial on both sides.